 Note that annual income is one of the larger factors in determining if a student qualifies for need-based financial aid.
 So, this maneuvering may not guarantee need-based aid eligibility if you are perceived to be a high earner.
 Credit to Debbie Schwartz from Road2College for our conversation about this creative option.

-- Best feature: “Lock-in” your kid’s future tuition price by pre-paying it, plan may earn your kid in-state tuition even if you move out of state, and plan may be guaranteed by your state.
+- Best feature: “Lock-in” your kid’s future tuition price by pre-paying it, plan may earn your kid in-state tuition even if you move out of state, and your state may guarantee plan.

 - Worst feature: Low/no growth opportunity for your contributions.